 The non-professional pursuit of racing sailboats in coastal waters (no greater than 12 miles from any shoreline).

 A.M.
-Best Company, The Insurance Information Source, offers comprehensive data to insurance professionals.
+Best Company, the insurance information source, offers comprehensive data about insurance professionals.
 Founded in 1899 by Alfred M. Best, A.M.
 Best is the world's oldest and most authoritative source of insurance company ratings and information.
 A.M.
-Best's Ratings are the industry's standard measure of insurer financial performance.
+Best's Ratings are the industry's standard measure of insurer’s financial performance.

 Following are various AM Best ratings: